gbeltramo/euchar/README.md

 - scipy, used to obtain Delaunay triangulations of 2D and 3d finite point sets
 - scikit-learn, for nearest neighbours algorithm to obtain an estimate of the inverse of the local density in a finite set of points

-## Examples

-See the `/notebooks/` directory of the github page for usage examples.

 ## Documentation

-The documentation for this project is available at https://gbeltramo.github.io/euchar/
+The documentation for this project is available at https://gbeltramo.github.io/euchar/, where usage examples are also provided for computing both Euler characteristic curves and Euler characteristic surfaces.